argilla-io/argilla/docs/_source/getting_started/installation/configurations/server_configuration.md

 - `ARGILLA_SPAN_OPTIONS_MAX_ITEMS`: Set the number of maximum items to be allowed by span questions (Default: `500`).

+### Hugging Face

+- `ARGILLA_SHOW_HUGGINGFACE_SPACE_PERSISTANT_STORAGE_WARNING`: When Argilla is running on Hugging Face Spaces you can use this environment variable to disable the warning message showed when persistant storage is disabled for the space (Default: `true`).

 ### Client

 - `ARGILLA_API_URL`: The default API URL when calling {meth}`argilla.init`.